CircuitVerse/Interactive-Book/docs/binary.md

 Note ::
 There is no 2, 3, 4, 5, 6, 7, 8 or 9 in Binary!
-Also, each digit in binary representation is either 0 or 1.
 ```

 ### How do we Count using Binary?